Every Entrepreneur Needs an Exit Strategy

 Exit strategy options:

-- Liquidate the business: don't wish your business to get in the hands of your competitors, go public, or hand it over to a family member?
-Then wind up you business - close it down for good and sell your assets.
+- Liquidate the business: Don't wish your business to get in the hands of your competitors.
+Go public or hand it over to a family member.
+Then wind up your business - close it down for good and sell your assets.
 This strategy works well for those who have high-value assets, such as land or equipment.
 Remember, though, that all debts will have to be paid off first, before you get the spoils.